 Seattle suffered severely in the Depression of the 1930s but its industries flourished again during the Second World War.
-Huge numbers of aircraft were made in Seattle.
-After the coming of peace in 1945 Seattle suffered an economic downturn.
-However in 1962 Seattle hosted a World's Fair.
+A huge number of aircraft were made in Seattle.
+After the coming of peace in 1945, Seattle suffered an economic downturn.
+However, in 1962 Seattle hosted a World's Fair.
 The Seattle Center was built for the fair.
 Today Seattle is still famous for the Space Needle, which was built at that time.

 Meanwhile by 1950 the population of Seattle had risen to over 467,000.
 Seattle Museum of Flight opened in 1965 and Occidental Park was laid out in 1971.
 Gas Works Park opened in 1975.
 Klondike Gold Rush National Historical Park opened in 1976.
 Freeway Park also opened in 1976.
 Seattle Aquarium opened in 1977.
 It was extended in 2007.

 Seattle grew rapidly in the late 20th century.
 The Columbia Center was built in 1985 and Westlake Center opened in 1988.
 The Odyssey Maritime Discovery Center opened in 1998.
 Benaroya Hall also opened in 1998.
 So did Pacific Place Shopping Center.

 The Experience Music Project Museum was founded in 2000.
 Central Library was built in 2004.
 It was designed by the Dutch architect Rem Koolhaas.
 The Olympic Sculpture Park opened in 2007.

 Today Seattle is a flourishing city.
 In 2018 the population of Seattle was 730,000.